jrmi/airboardgame/docs/dev.md

 To deploy an instance in production you need to deploy the same stack as in dev.

-- You need a Ricochet.js instance.
+- You need a Ricochet.js server.
-- You need a Wire.io instance.
+- You need a Wire.io server.
 - Build the backend `ricochet.json` file.
 - Build the frontend and deploy it to a CDN.